tkherman/Scheduling-Simulator/README.md

 >    from clients.
 >
 >   - How will you multiplex I/O and computation?
->       - we will use poll() to check if there's anything to process in the UNIX
+>       - We will use poll() to check if there's anything to process with the UNIX
->         domain sockets
->       - when there's something, we will process such request. otherwise, we
+>         domain sockets.
+When there is something to process, we will handle the
->         will continue with the scheduling duties
+>		  request; otherwise, we'll continue with the scheduling.
 >
 >   - How will you ensure that your I/O will not block indefinitely?
->       - we will set a timeout for the poll() call so that it would not block
+>       - We will set a timeout for the poll() call so that it would not block
->         indefinitely
+>         indefinitely.
 >
 >   - How will you allow events such as a child process dying interrupt your
 >     I/O, but block such an event from interrupting your normal scheduling
 >     functions?
 Why would this be necessary?
->       - when performing scheduling functions, we will use
+>       - When performing scheduling functions, we will use sigprocmask(SIG_BLOKC)
->         sigprocmask(SIG_BLOKC) to block and unblock when performing the
+>		  to block and unblock.
->         schduling function

 Response.